piotrszleg/python_declarative_ui/README.md

 Currently it uses tkinter as user interface implementation.

-Created as an experiment with meta-programming in Python an inspired by Unity3D's component inspector generation.
+Created as an experiment with meta-programming in Python, inspired by Unity3D's component inspector generation.

 # Example